 - Find out from your doctor if you’re a candidate for MAP and check if you’re eligible

 - Work with your doctor to complete the enrollment form

 * Limitations apply.
-Program available only for patients with commercial insurance.
-Program not available for patients insured by Medicare, Medicaid, or any other federal or state program.
-Program not available for residents of Massachusetts, Michigan, Minnesota, or Rhode Island.
+Program is available only for patients with commercial insurance.
+Program is not available for patients insured by Medicare, Medicaid, or any other federal or state program.
+Program is not available for residents of Massachusetts, Michigan, Minnesota, or Rhode Island.

 Important things to know about MAP